photoprism/photoprism-docs/docs/developer-guide/setup.md

 * [Fedora 32](setup-fedora.md)
 -->

-[^1]: Instead of using Docker, you can also set up your own build environment, for example, based on the steps documented in the [Dockerfiles](https://github.com/photoprism/photoprism/tree/develop/docker) we provide.
-You need at least Go 1.20.5, TensorFlow for C, Make, NPM 8 and MariaDB 10.11.
-Note that test results are unreliable without Docker.
-As a result, this method is not suitable for contributors and we cannot provide support if something does not work as expected.
+[^1]: Instead of using Docker, you can also set up your own build environment based on the steps documented in the [Dockerfiles](https://github.com/photoprism/photoprism/tree/develop/docker/develop) we provide.
+For this, you should have at least Go 1.21, TensorFlow for C, Make, NPM 10 and MariaDB 11 installed.
+Note that the test results will be unreliable without Docker.
+This method is therefore not well suited for contributors and we cannot provide support if something does not work as expected.
 [^2]: Docker uses human-readable [Dockerfiles](https://github.com/photoprism/photoprism/tree/develop/docker) that contain all the commands a user would invoke in a terminal to assemble a complete application image.